By: Chris ⎜ Last updated

 The green climb - Oslo to Geilo

 Roughly 2.5 hours.
 Out of Oslo, the train traces the Drammenselva river, skirts the shore of Tyrifjorden (Norway's fifth-largest lake), and pushes into the Hallingdal valley.
-Forested hills, traditional timber farms.
-The terrain climbs gradually but persistently.
-This stretch is easy on the eyes but not the main event.
-Settle in, eat your packed lunch, save your camera battery.
+Here you'll see forested hills and traditional timber farms.
+The terrain climbs gradually up the mountain.

 The plateau - Geilo to Myrdal

 Roughly 2 hours.
-Past Geilo, the forests thin and vanish.
-Above the tree line, the Hardangervidda opens up: white, grey-blue, and the muted brown of lichen and exposed rock, stretching further than you can see in every direction.
-Frozen lakes slide past.
-Snow sheds swallow the train periodically, plunging everything into darkness before spitting you back into blinding glare.
+Past Geilo, the forests thin, and then above the tree line, the Hardangervidda opens up: white, grey-blue, and the muted brown of lichen and exposed rock, stretching further than you can see in every direction.
+The plateau contains numerous snow sheds designed to protect the train during winter, frequently plunging the train into darkness before spitting you back into broad daylight.

 Finse station at 1,222 metres

-Roughly 2.5 hours.
+This part is roughly 2.5 hours.
 After Myrdal, the terrain drops fast.
-Vertical cliffs, waterfalls hammering into deep gorges, and welcoming green valleys after two hours of snow and rock.
+Vertical cliffs, waterfalls falling into deep gorges, and welcoming green valleys after two hours of snow and rock.
 The track clings to the sides of the Raundalen valley, following the river as it churns through narrow passages.
-Approaching Bergen, the fjords appear: dark, still water, glimpsed through short tunnels that keep cutting the view in and out.
-Then the Ulriken Tunnel, and you're in Bergen.
+Approaching Bergen, the fjords appear.
+Then you get to the Ulriken Tunnel, and you're in Bergen.

 Stopovers